Resources

 Laundry

-• Wash your laundry with cold water whenever possible
+• Save energy by washing with cold water when possible

 Hot water heating accounts for about 90 percent of the energy your machine uses to wash clothes.
 Newer detergents have been specifically designed for cold water use, and its performance is equal to or better than using hot water.